BasicBlocker: ISA Redesign to Make Spectre-Immune CPUs Faster: Implementation

-The hardware of our proof-of-concept implementation is based on the VexRiscv softcore \cite{vexriscv}, written in SpinalHDL.
-This soft core has a configurable setup, based on plugins, that can be easily extended to include new functionalities.
-We used a configuration with five stages (IF, ID, EX, MEM, WB) and 4096 byte, one-way instruction- and data cache.
-The result of control flow instructions is available after the memory stage.
+For the soft core variant of an in-order CPU, we chose the 32-bit VexRiscv core \cite{vexriscv}, written in SpinalHDL.
+This soft core is highly configurable by the use of plugins, which can be easily extended and modified to include new functionalities.
+We use a configuration with five stages (IF, ID, EX, MEM, WB) and 4096 byte, one-way instruction- and data caches.
+The result of control-flow instructions is available after the memory stage.
+We compare the modified BasicBlocker version of VexRiscv against the original core with the best available branch predictor (dynamic target).
+To enable a fair comparison, the BasicBlocker version has minimal configuration delta to the original core, that is we disabled control-flow speculation and added the logic described in Section \ref{sec:concept}.

-For our changes, we added a new plugin \emph{(BasicBlockInfoPlugin)}, which is responsible for the decoding and handling of the new instructions.
-The \texttt{bb} instruction hands back all containing information to the fetch unit during the decode stage with a simple callback function.
-The \texttt{lcnt} instruction does its computation during the execution stage and uses a callback to report the results to the fetch unit immediately after that.

-The main modifications were done in the fetch unit \emph{(Fetcher.scala)}, and more specifically in the computation of the next \texttt{PC}.
-We use three registers to store different instruction pointers.
-The first one is used to store the current $PC$ and to request the corresponding instruction from the cache.
-The second register (\texttt{TargetRegister}) stores the address of the basic block, that will be executed after the current basic block is completed.
-This value is either set by the branch unit, by the loop counter or by the sequential flag of a basic block.
-The last register (\texttt{SaveRegister}) is needed to temporarily save the current $PC$ whenever a \texttt{bb} instruction is requested out-of-order.

-The VexRiscv processor handles cache misses though a \texttt{redo} signal that instructs the fetch unit to execute everything again from a specific address, while everything that was fetched later than this instruction is flushed from the pipeline.
-We added BasicBlocker's basic-block information sets, instruction counter and loop counter into the previous state restored by \texttt{redo}.
-With or without BasicBlocker, it should be more efficient to modify VexRiscv to handle cache misses by stalling the pipeline, avoiding the need to save and restore previous states and re-execute instructions.
-We decided to keep the \texttt{redo} mechanism to allow direct comparison of our cycle counts to unmodified VexRiscv cycle counts.
+Although speculation based attacks mostly get linked to out-of-order CPUs with deep pipelines, they are also feasible on smaller, in-order architectures~\cite{nemati2020speculative} that are more comparable to the VexRiscv.